USS Hank: Post-war

 After a yard overhaul at Norfolk, Hank resumed the peacetime training operations, Caribbean exercises, and annual deployments to the Mediterranean that kept the fleet ready to serve America well at any moment on the seas.
 In the fall of 1956, in the Suez Crisis, as warfare flared over the nationalization of the Suez Canal, Hank was there.

 In 1960, the destroyer with the Navy began to reach into space.
 She participated in training for Project Mercury, America's first man-in-space effort, off the Virginia capes, and she was designated one of the recovery ships when Astronaut Lieutenant Commander Scott Carpenter made his orbital flight 24 May 1962.
 Hank operated with Independence on blockade and surveillance duty during the October 1962 Cuban Missile Crisis, remaining in the tension-filled Caribbean for nearly a month.
 She was designated a Naval Reserve Training Ship in October 1963 and proceeded to her new home port, Philadelphia.
 After undergoing repairs at Sun Shipbuilding & Drydock Co., Chester Pennsylvania, in 1964 Hank began reserve training cruises along the East Coast from Fort.
 Lauderdale, Florida, to Halifax, Nova Scotia, continuing into 1972.

 Argentine naval service

 Hank was decommissioned and sold to Argentina on 1 July 1972, and renamed ARA Seguí (D-25).
 She participated in the Falklands War, taking part in the initial invasion of the Falklands in April 1982.
 Later, her Exocet missiles were removed, and remounted on an improvised coastal launch platform, from which they were used to hit HMS Glamorgan off Stanley at 06:37 on Saturday 12 June 1982.
 Segui was scrapped in 1983.

 Awards

 Hank received four battle stars for World War II, and four for Korean service.

 Reunions

 Men who served on the USS Hank hold a reunion in cities across the United States each year.
 Often spouses and families join them.
 Cities where reunions have been held include Buffalo, New York; Charleston, South Carolina; Minneapolis–St. Paul, Minnesota, and St. Louis, Missouri.

+The last reunion was held in Roanoke, VA in 2023 with only a few sailors in attendance.
+FT3 Jim Dickmeyer attended the last reunion and stated that "most of the guys were to old and it was too much trouble for anyone to meet anymore".

+He was station on the USS Hank for 3 years and was deployed to the Mediterranean and Persian Gulf around 1957.